codurance/site/src/_posts/2020-03-22-types-and-accepting-the-facts.md

 This code doesn't look too bad, but what if we start do add more validations with different status code? we are going to have to add more and more catch clauses, if we have to implement the catch in multiple places, how can we be sure that we are not forgetting anything?
 In Java, the compiler doesn't do exhaustive checks.
 This is when we use Sealed Classes and the when clause.

-Sealed Classes is a construct that allows you to create restricted hierarchies, other people will not be able to extend from the outside of sealed classes.
+Sealed Class is a construct that allows you to create restricted hierarchies, other people will not be able to extend from the outside of sealed classes.
 They are like a powerful version of an Enum, we can use a sealed class to represent the result of our search.

 ```kotlin
 class SearchResult {